diveshuttam/nalandalite/README.md

 This project is forked from [Chinmay Pandhare](https://github.com/ccpandhare)
 detailed original readme can be found below

-#NOTE OF CAUTION : Please note that the script registers your login on nalanda.
+## NOTE OF CAUTION : Please note that the script registers your login on nalanda.
 So you be careful while using this during online quiz.
-This script hasn't been tried for such circumstances yet.
-Also note that all the files may not be downloaded for now such as ppt's in Prob-Stats/new file type etc so it is advised to check it yourself once.
-The author is not responsible for any consequences.
+Also note that all the files may not be downloaded for now such as ppt's in Prob-Stats/new file type etc so it is advised to check it yourself once.Also since it visits every page it, it marks the notifications as read (the functionality of console notices to be set p soon).
+## The author is not responsible for any consequences.

 ### Customizations
 Just customized it for my personal use.